gpestana/thesis/arm-server_conf.md

         192.168.0.x    192.168.0.1  xxx.xxx.xxx.xxx

-Since the ARM server available in the dpt. is a headless server (ask for login credentials and check more info about the server here: http://wiki.bostonlabs.co.uk/w/index.php/Viridis:Landing_Page), we'll have to access to it via serial-com and manage it with IPMI and/or PXE protocols (check box)
+Since the ARM server available in the dpt. is a headless server (ask for login credentials and check more info about the server [here][1]), we'll have to access to it via serial-com and manage it with IPMI and/or PXE protocols (check box)

-> -IPMI (Intelligent Platform Management Interface) is a standarized message-based, hardware-level and OS independent computer
+> **IPMI** (Intelligent Platform Management Interface) is a standarized message-based, hardware-level and OS independent computer
 > sys interface.
 It is used to access and configure computers via serial
 > port and can work in different scenarios, such as i) before OS is
 > installed; ii) when computer is turned off; iii) after OS or sys
-> failure. more
+> failure. [more][2]
->- PXE (Pre-boot execution environment) is an environment to boot computers using network interface, independently of data storage or
+> **PXE** (Pre-boot execution environment) is an environment to boot computers using network interface, independently of data storage or
 > OS.
 The protocol is a rough mix of DHCP protocol (to locate boot
 > server/s) and TFTP (to download the initial bootstrap program and
-> initial files). more
+> initial files). [more] [3]

 Some tools that might be interesting (not mandatory) to install:

-> ipmitool - IPMItool provides a simple command-line interface to
+> **ipmitool** IPMItool provides a simple command-line interface to
 > IPMI-enabled devices through an IPMIv1.5 or IPMIv2.0 LAN interface or
 > Linux/Solaris kernel driver.
 >
-> cxmanage - provides a way for client code to access a Calxeda System
+> **cxmanage** provides a way for client code to access a Calxeda System
 > on a Chip (SoC).
 The Cxmanage Python API focuses on the connectivity
 > between the issuing client and the Baseboard Management Controller
 > (BMC) by using a Python IPMI interface.
 >
-> See how to install these tools here
+> See how to install these tools [here][4]

-Note: I realized by the end of the deployment that dnsmasq is more powerfull that I thought.
-It may be possible to use it to configure both DHCP server and DNS forwarding capabilities in the access machine.
+*Note: I realized by the end of the deployment that dnsmasq is more powerfull that I thought.
+It may be possible to use it to configure both DHCP server and DNS forwarding capabilities in the access machine.*

 ###A. Access to ARM server's shell